 Her parents had experienced the death of one child and now, the physical absence of another.
 Overall, Moore said she’s happy she made the move, and her mother celebrated her for doing so.
 If it wasn’t for her relocating, her parents may not have tapped into their own grief.

 Moore mentioned that her parents were suppressing their grief to be strong for her, and she was suppressing her grief to take care of them.
-Being able to focus on what life without her sister would look like helped in the grieving process, something she wasn’t able to do before; and she credits this to moving.
+Being able to focus on what a life without her sister would look like helped in the grieving process, something she wasn’t able to do before.
+She credits this to moving.

 Relocating to a new state meant no one to say, “how are your parents?” or “you look like your sister.”

-Speaking on her well being, she said, “I used to say I’m fine.
+Speaking of being asked how she was, she explained, “I used to say I’m fine.
 Then I had to stop.
 I posted [on Instagram] the other day, ‘Stop telling people you’re fine.
 Stop lying because you’re not.’”

 Acknowledging how you feel in grief isn’t a luxury, it’s a necessity.
 Being able to take time to pause and tap into how you’re processing grief allows you to take an assessment of your life.